Dear Tour for Becky supporters,

 But wait, there’s more!
 A bonus “Gift” and a chance to win beautiful art:

 Last year I teased a new album release and now it is a reality; I am putting together a new collection of original songs called Hinterland.
 A hinterland, according to the dictionary, is: “an area lying beyond what is visible or known.”
 It is a word that had special resonance for my father both in his professional life as a political geographer, as well as in his personal sense of wanderlust and deep curiosity.
 Growing up, it was the name of the travel trailer we used to explore the little known corners of this country in the summers.
 As a thank you gift for your support, a donation in any amount will automatically give you access to this album.
 I will be releasing a song every week or two, so check your inboxes.
 Thanks to Dan Burke for his work adding a professional producer’s touch.
 Here is the first song off the album that I wrote in memory of my dad.
 It tells the story of the hikes I took with my father as a child.
+It is followed by two teasers of other songs on the album.

 Once again, artist Greta Bell has stepped up with the donation of a beautiful 8X8” oil on wood that will go to one lucky contributor drawn at random.
 For me, the painting is suggestive of the high-mountain landscape of the Rockies and Cascades that I will be be traversing on my orange bike.
+Greta is joined by two wonderful photographers, Kara and Karl who have offered prints of their work.

 Looking for more info on the ride?